-Office hours: Tuesday, 12:00 p.m. - 14:00 p.m.
+Office hours: Tuesday, 12:00 pm - 14:00 pm

 c.bigini@studenti.unint.eu

-Mary Donnarumma
+Maria Donnarumma

 maria.donnarumma@unint.eu

-Outgoing profile and professional opportunities
+Professional profile and career opportunities

-• define and implement digital marketing and communication plans aimed at international markets;
+- define and implement digital marketing and communication plans aimed at international markets;

-• analyze and identify the most suitable web and social channels in relation to the cultural characteristics of foreign consumer targets;
+- analyse and identify the most suitable web and social channels in relation to the cultural characteristics of foreign consumer targets;

-• manage the marketing of products and services on foreign markets both through direct e-commerce platforms and through the main global marketplaces (e.g. Amazon, Alibaba, etc.);
+- manage the marketing of products and services on foreign markets both through direct e-commerce platforms and through the main global marketplaces (e.g. Amazon, Alibaba, etc.);

-• know and correctly evaluate the national and international regulatory constraints related to foreign trade and digital communication;
+- know and correctly evaluate the national and international regulatory constraints related to foreign trade and digital communication;

 UNINT is a partner of leading international academic associations that promote the adoption of quality standards of excellence in educational and scientific activities.

-• i Fundamentals of International Marketing and Management and the role of digital innovation in the evolution of international trade;
+- i fundamentals of international marketing and management and the role of digital innovation in the evolution of international trade;

-• the structure and phases of a digital marketing plan and the use of web analytics as a performance monitoring tool;
+- the structure and phases of a digital marketing plan and the use of web analytics as a performance monitoring tool;

-• the characteristics and functioning of the main social channels present on international markets;
+- the characteristics and functioning of the main social channels present on international markets;

-• il cross border e-commerce and the methods of managing the international marketing of products and services through direct and indirect digital channels;
+- il cross border e-commerce and the methods of managing the international marketing of products and services through direct and indirect digital channels;

-• le national and international regulations connected to export, multimedia communication and electronic commerce.
+- le national and international regulations connected to export, multimedia communication and electronic commerce.

 Digital skills and laboratories